Is Hoi An Worth Visiting? A Local’s Guide for 2026

 On An Bang Beach in Hoi An

 There are far-reaching rice fields north, east, and south of town over the Thu Bon River.
-These can all be seen by renting a scooter, on a bicycle, or as part of a tour.
+These can all be seen by renting a scooter, a bicycle, or as part of a tour.
 There are scooter and bicycle tours.
 I’d use either SUNRISE or Heaven and Earth Bicycle Tours.

 You could also stay in a hotel in or around the rice fields.
 I’ve given some recommendations below.